Land acquisition in India: Consequences

 The draft of the government's National Policy for Rehabilitation states that a figure around 75% of the displaced people since 1951 are still awaiting rehabilitation.
 However, displacement is only being considered with regard to "Direct Displacement".
 These rehabilitation policies do not cover fishermen, landless laborers, and artisans.

 Roughly one in ten Indian tribals is a displaced person.
 Dam projects have displaced close to a million Adivasis, with similar woe for displaced Dalits.
 Some estimate suggests 40 percent of displaced people are of tribal origins (Fernandes, 2008).

 Political and social protests against land acquisition by various industrialists has risen.
 They have ranged from Bengal, Karnataka, and Uttar Pradesh.
 Tata Monors' acquisition of 997 acres in Bengal to set up a factory for the cheapest car in India sparked protests.
 At least a decade before the Singur episode similar events occurred in West Bengal, although the opposition parties and other civil society organisations remained silent at that time.
 Similarly, the Sardar Sarovar Dam project on the river Narmada was planned on acquired land, though the World Bank later canceled the project (Bøås and McNeill 2003, pp 121-122, 125, 142-43 and more).

 The Land Acquisition Act of 1894 allowed the government to acquire private lands.
 It is the only legislation pertaining to land acquisition which, though amended several times, has failed to serve its purpose.
 Under the 1894 Act, displaced people were only liable for monetary compensation linked with market value of the land in question, which was still quite minimal considering circle rates are often misleading (Singh 2007).
 Land acquisition related conflicts during the post-reform period in India has shown three distinctive tendencies; (1) Technocracy and Bundle of Rights, (2) Power-land Regulation Nexus, and (3) Disappearing Commons.

+As outlined in the table, numerous indigenous tribes of India have been displaced by method of land acquisition.
+Among these displaced tribes is a tribe of people not outlined in the table, from the region of Koraput.
+This land contains which rich deposits of bauxite rock, which are desirable for a variety of reasons.
+The millions of tons of this material located in such regions is then smelted into alumina ore.
+The Baphlimali 173 documentary, created in 2001, delves extensively into this bauxite mining crisis and its effects.
+It talks about the method of processing alumina into aluminum, which is commonly used in popular beverages like soda cans.
+It outlines the U.S. as the leading consumer of the aluminum produced from the mining occurring in the Koraput region, fueled by a large demand for soda can beverages.
+One of the largest hills with the most bauxite ore in the Koraput region contains over 173 million tons of bauxite ore, which the government and various private corporations have been party to seizing as part of the land in years past.